What do you need to know when shopping for a treadmill?

 IFT recognizes each footfall and speed change and makes minute belt-speed alterations to compensate upwards of 710 times per second.
 What this means is the belt will appropriately and gradually decelerate in response to foot strike, and then re-accelerate properly with each push-off.
 There is a harmony there between the runner and the treadmill, to create a smooth and natural fluidity with their stride, which doesn’t pull.
 It’s quite the antithesis to most treadmills that speed up to compensate with each footfall, and you can see it work with your own eyes.

 Congratulations!
 You now know what to look for in a treadmill!
 I hope this Buyer’s Guide has been informative and will help you find the perfect treadmill for your home.
 I also hope that the information was presented fairly, and you can formulate your own opinions on what treadmills align with your needs the best.
-Most importantly, I hope that I have earned your trust!
+Most importantly, I hope that we have earned your trust!

 NOW IT IS YOUR TURN!